 The Sustainable Development Goals (SDG) Bootcamp is a transformational change course anchored in the United Nations Sustainable Development Goals (SDGs) and provided by the non-profit BC Council for International Cooperation (BCCIC).
-The Bootcamp approaches the SDGs as a transformational agenda and seeks to develop participant’s personal, social and systems skills so that they are able to use the SDGs to support social, economic and environmental change in the world.
+The Bootcamp approaches the SDGs as a transformational agenda and seeks to develop participants’ personal, social, and systems skills so that they are able to use the SDGs to support social, economic and environmental change in the world.

 What are the Sustainable Development Goals?

 The Sustainable Development Goals (SDGs), or Global Goals, represent the world’s collective vision for achieving a better planet for all by 2030.
-The SDGs were created by all countries coming together to decide the kind of world we want for ourselves and future generations.
+The SDGs were created by all countries coming together to decide the kind of world they want for themselves and future generations.
 The Goals provide clear targets and timelines for ending extreme poverty, providing decent work for all, reversing the world’s environmental crises, and promoting equality and social justice.
 The SDGs provide the “what” and “why” of sustainable development, the Bootcamp is focused on the “how”.

 What is Transformational Change?